dustingouner/dustingouner/README.md

 ## About Me:

-As a front-end software engineer, my passion lies in creating unique and user-friendly applications that solve real-world problems.
-I am a motivated individual who loves to take on new challenges and constantly push myself to learn and grow.
-Before transitioning to software engineering, I spent the majority of my working career in finance, real estate, and construction.
-This experience has honed my problem-solving skills and attention to detail, while also teaching me the importance of team collaboration in achieving success.
+As a front-end software engineer, I am passionate about creating unique and user-friendly applications that address practical challenges.
+With a strong background in finance, real estate, and construction, I bring a diverse skill set that includes problem-solving, attention to detail, and collaborative teamwork.

-Since making the switch to software engineering, I have been eager to explore new technologies and techniques to improve my skills.
-I am a quick learner and thrive in dynamic and challenging environments.
-As I continue on this career path, I am excited to continue pushing myself further and creating innovative solutions to real-world problems.
+Since transitioning to software engineering, I have actively pursued opportunities to enhance my skills and stay updated with emerging technologies.
+I thrive in dynamic and challenging environments, and my quick learning ability allows me to adapt and excel.

+With a genuine drive for personal and professional growth, I am excited to continue pushing my boundaries and developing innovative solutions that have a real impact.
+I am confident that my experience, motivation, and dedication make me a valuable asset to any team.

 <p>
    <a href="https://www.linkedin.com/in/dustin-gouner/"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"></a>